-AJC’s commitment to human rights dates back to its establishment in 1906.
-At the founding conference of the United Nations in 1945, AJC leaders such as Jacob Blaustein and Joseph Proskauer were official NGO consultants to the U.S. delegation and successfully pressed to ensure that the UN Charter included international human rights guarantees.
+Our commitment to human rights dates back to AJC’s establishment in 1906.
+In 1945, at the founding conference of the United Nations, AJC leaders such as Jacob Blaustein and Joseph Proskauer were official NGO consultants to the U.S. delegation.
+They successfully pressed for the UN Charter to include guarantees for international human rights.